-Visiting Predoctoral Trainees
+Visiting Predoctoral Fellows

 As defined by the Office of Research, a visiting predoctoral fellow is an individual who is a current doctoral degree-seeking graduate student from another institution who is studying at Northwestern for a short period for the purpose of working with faculty to learn research techniques or to use specialized facilities.
 Visiting predoctoral fellows are not employed or paid a salary by Northwestern, nor do they have Northwestern student status.
 In some cases, a living allowance may be provided.
 Although not Northwestern employees, Visiting Pre-doctoral Fellows may be supported by sponsored program funds provided by Northwestern to their home institution through a subcontract.